ewolff/ewolff.com/microservices-demos.md

 ## Asynchronous Communication

+Asynchronous communication makes it easier to deal with unreliable networks and services:

 * [Kafka](https://github.com/ewolff/microservice-kafka) uses Kafka for
 communication.
 Kafka is a message-oriented middleware and allows systems to send messages to one another.